-We’re done with ROAS.
+We’re SO done with ROAS.

-Return on Ad Spend never really made sense— even if you were only advertising on one platform, the in-app reporting was probably only 70% accurate at best.
+Even if you were only advertising on one platform, in-app ROAS reporting was only ~70% accurate at best.

 So ROAS is out.